The stable category of Gorenstein flat sheaves on a noetherian scheme: The stable category of Gorenstein flat-cotorsion sheaves

+\begin{proof} The equivalence of conditions $(i)$ and $(ii)$ is \cite[Theorem 4.27]{DMfSSl11}, and conditions $(iii)$ and $(iv)$ are equivalent by Proposition~\ref{Ftac_thm}.
+As $(ii)$ evidently implies $(iii)$, it suffices to argue the converse.

-Conversely assume that every acyclic complex of flat cotorsion sheaves is \Ftac.
-To prove that $X$ is Gorenstein it suffices, again by \cite[Theorem 4.27]{DMfSSl11}, to show that every acyclic complex of flat sheaves is \Ftac.
+Assume that every acyclic complex of flat-cotorsion sheaves is \Ftac.
 Let $\F$ be an acyclic complex of flat sheaves.
 As $(\catFlatTilde,\catdgCot{X})$ is a complete cotorsion pair, see Remark~\ref{fc}, there is an exact sequence in $\Ch{\Qcoh{X}}$,